cam2135/CYD-Deck/README.md

 On first boot you'll see a welcome screen.
 Insert your SD card and the deck will load automatically.

+### 6. Load a deck from an SD card

+1. Format a microSD card as **FAT32**.
+2. In the editor, choose **Write SD card**, then choose the root of that card.
+3. Confirm that the card contains a file named exactly `deck.deck` in its root folder.
+Do not put it inside another folder.
+4. Turn on or restart the CYD with the card inserted.
+The device imports the deck automatically.

+After the import, the CYD saves the deck in its own internal flash memory.
+You can remove the card and the deck will keep working after power is removed or the device is restarted.
+The SD card is only needed when you want to transfer a new deck to the CYD.

+You can also leave the card inserted.
+In that case, `deck.deck` is imported again every time the CYD starts.
+That is useful when testing changes, but remember to use **Write SD card** after editing or the older file on the card will replace the device's saved deck at the next restart.

 ---

 ## Editor setup